 5. You get to calm down

 “There are two types of speakers: those that are nervous and those that are liars.”
 Mark Twain

-Everyone feels some level of anxiety when presenting and speaking in public and a great many feel extremely nervous; even to the point of experiencing panic attacks.
+A great number of people feel some level of anxiety when presenting and speaking in public.
+Many people feel extremely nervous; even to the point of experiencing panic attacks.

 This extremely simple 3 step solution can change everything.

 Step 1– Sit down with your spine straight and supported but in a way that you are comfortable.

 Step 2– Close your eyes and focus your attention on your breath.
 Notice how it feels each time you breathe in and each time you breathe out.

 Step 3 – When your mind wanders, and you can be certain that it will, bring your focus back to your breath and just notice how it feels again.
 You don’t need to challenge or judge your thoughts just notice and feel each breath.
 Each time your mind wanders return it to your breath; don’t worry about how many times you have to do so.